Bristol City v Sunderland

 Published

-BBC Local News: Bristol -- Live coverage of Saturday's Championship game between Bristol City and Sunderland.Full Article
+BBC Local News: Tyne and Wear -- Live coverage of Saturday's Championship game between Bristol City and Sunderland.Full Article

 Published

-BBC Local News: Bristol -- Live coverage of Saturday's Championship game between Bristol City and Sunderland.Full Article
+BBC Local News: Tyne and Wear -- Live coverage of Saturday's Championship game between Bristol City and Sunderland.Full Article

-All the build-up, match updates and reaction from Ashton Gate as City host the Black Cats in their first home game of the season
+A new season but the same old story as the Robins were left empty-handed despite scoring twice

-Bristol City defender Kal Naismith cannot wait for his Ashton Gate bow with a considerable crowd expected in BS3
+The Robins head into the contest as slight favourites but it's likely to be a tough and cagey encounter at Ashton Gate